cdonohue/vscode-setup/README.md

 # VS Code setup
 The goal of this document is to list out configurations and extensions that I use with VS Code.
+It aims to be more of a concentrated list and less of a "here's the firehose" `awesome-list` (Even though I like awesome lists and all of the work that goes into making them :clap:)

 > #### Quick Disclaimer:
 > After using Atom for about 2 years, I have switched to using VS Code.
 Why?
 VS Code is fast.
 It's almost on par with Sublime Text.
 It also comes with a few more "batteries included" ⚡️ features, like a terminal and git integration.
 With all of this being said, this document contains opinions.
 If you agree with them, great!
 If not, that's also great!